 For now, I’m giving away my copy of Harry Potter and the Deathly Hallows, along with a Harry Potter bookmark.
 The book is the hardcover British (Bloomsbury) edition and has only been read two times, so it’s in great shape.
 (My other Harry Potter books are the American versions, and I only got the British version this time because I was living in Australia last year.)
 I’m willing to ship it anywhere in the world.
+GIVEAWAY IS OVER.

-To enter this BBAW giveaway, please leave a comment with what you loved most about the magical world of Harry Potter.
+Please leave a comment with what you loved most about the magical world of Harry Potter.
 In other words, what magical thing do you wish you could have in your life?
 Quidditch?
 Flo Powder?
 Dumbledore’s putter-outer?
 Diagon Alley?